 One of our favorite adventures is to the Bear River Migratory Refuge just outside of Brigham City.
 This is a free activity with a visitor’s center, a short walk, and a long drive around the refuge.
 The visitor’s center is located just off of 1-15 (exit 363: Forest Street exit).
 Just get off the freeway and go west about 1 block.
 The center is located on the left.

-Inside the Visitor’s Center, there is a gift shop, and some cool educational exhibits.
+Inside the Bear River Migratory Refuge Visitor Center, there is a gift shop, and some cool educational exhibits.
 We enjoy walking around and learning about the birds the migrate through here.
 Make sure to check the list by the desk to see what has been spotted recently.
 There is also a small pond right next to the Visitor Center.
 We always see coots and swallows here, but last week we saw really big green toads all around the edge of the pond.
 There was even a muskrat and some huge carp swimming around.

-You can also take a short walk here that goes from the Visitor’s Center around the ponds and back to the parking lot.
+You can also take a short walk here that goes from the Visitor Center around the ponds and back to the parking lot.
 The trail is paved and is 1/2 mile back around to the parking area.
 We like to walk this way because we often see a few birds, and maybe some cool bugs or even a snake.
 They have recently paved another section of trail if you would like to extend your walk.

 After you spend some time at the Visitor Center, there is a drive around the refuge that we especially love.
 It takes about an hour.
 It is 12 miles from the Visitor Center to the actual one-way loop, and then 12 slow miles around the loop on a well maintained dirt road.
 This is where we spot some more unique birds and we usually see carp jumping out of the lake.
 We love to stop here because it breaks up our drive from Grandma’s house, but we also have a soft spot for birds.